AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 export default MessageBlock;
 {% endhighlight %}

 We create a component that can accept a message text and also the **aria-live** level setting.
-Our **div** also has a
+Our **<div>** also has a
 <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_log_role" target="_blank">role of log</a>.

 Very importantly, we certainly do not want to visually render the live region, but we cannot hide it either so we apply a visually hidden style to it, right in the component!

-Now we can put it together in a component to manage the messages.
+Now we can use these regions in a messaging component.
 We know that we need two blocks per **aria-live** level and we will cater for both **polite** and **assertive**.

 {% highlight javascript %}